 The Town of Canmore is taking a proactive approach to help protect the town against wildfire.
 FireSmart thinning has taken place in numerous locations around Canmore in recent years.
 In addition, the Town, in partnership with the MD of Bighorn, Kananaskis Improvement District, and Alberta Forestry and Parks is engaged in the construction of the Bow Valley Community Fireguard.
 Construction will occur in phases over the next three to five years.

-Critical as theTown's efforts are, the residents of the Peaks, and Canmore more broadly, can also play an important role in reducing the impact of wildland fires before they occur.
-In particular…
+Critical as the Town's efforts are, mitigating the risk of wildfire is a shared responsibility.
+The residents of the Peaks, and Canmore more broadly, also have an important role to play in reducing the impact of wildland fires before they occur.

 Get busy online